raydiak/Math-Symbolic/README.md

 ## Synopsis

-TODO

-    say Math::Symbolic.new("y=m*x+b").isolate("x"); # x=(y-b)/m
+Either of

+    symbolic --m=1 --b=0 'y=m*x+b' x

+on the command line, or

+    say Math::Symbolic.new("y=m*x+b").isolate("x").evaluate(:m(1), :b(0));

+in Perl 6 code, will print

+    x=y

 ## Usage

 ### Command line

-A basic command line interface is provided in the root directory of the module (meaning it will not be installed to your PATH, for now), called "alg.p6".
-This script is used for testing during development, but may become more useful.
-It takes at least one positional argument: the expression/relation to work with.
+A basic command line program named 'symbolic' is provided, and may be installed in your PATH.
+It takes at least one positional argument: the relation or expression to work with.
 If a second positional is passed, it is the name of the variable to isolate.

 If any named args are passed, they are substituted into the expression for the variables they name.
 Each named argument's value is parsed as an expression itself, so it doesn't just have to be a numeric value to give the variable.